Here is Your 2021 Radio Hall of Fame Class - Radio Ink

 The 2021 Radio Hall of Fame inductees were honored at the in-person induction ceremony last Thursday night at Chicago’s Wintrust Grand Banking Hall.
-The gala black-tie reception and dinner that celebrated the new inductees, as well as members of the 2020 Radio Hall of Fame class of honorees.
+The gala black-tie reception and dinner celebrated the new inductees as well as members of the 2020 Radio Hall of Fame class of honorees.

 The 2021 Radio Hall of Fame Inductees: